Through the Campbell Cohen Law Firm, CanadaVisa.com is able to offer you a full range of professional legal services.

 If you are interested in the requirements for Canadian Citizenship, check out our page about Canadian citizenship.
 We offer a full range application services for Canadian Citizenship.
 In addition, if you have had any issues with your application, please let us know.
 Please contact us directly to learn more about how we can assist you with your Canadian citizenship application.

-Employers that choose to hire foreign nationals are subject to heightened scrutiny from Citizenship and Immigration Canada.
+Employers that choose to hire foreign nationals are subject to heightened scrutiny from Immigration, Refugees and Citizenship Canada.
 Campbell Cohen can provide you professional legal advice on all of the requirements of Canada's Temporary Foreign Worker Program to ensure that you are in full compliance.
 Please contact us directly to learn more about how we can assist you.

 Misrepresentations, customs violations, immigration violations, or credibility concerns can result in your detention upon your entry to Canada.
 In certain cases, if the Canada Border Services Agent determines that you have not met the requirement for entry to Canada, you will be allowed to withdraw your application and leave Canada.
 However, in extraordinary cases, individuals can be deported from Canada, be ordered to leave, and even be excluded from entry to Canada for a period of time.
 In cases where you have been subject to an exclusion order and you have reason to return to Canada, you must first apply for and obtain authority prior to entry.
 Campbell Cohen can provide you with a full range of legal services related to detention, deportation, exclusions, and removal orders.
 Let us know about your circumstances by contacting us directly.